Netflix/OpenVPCal/README.md

   <tr>
    <td><code>REFERENCE TO TARGET CAT</code>
    </td>
    <td>Choose from a standard list of Chromatic Adaptation Transforms or select NONE for the Reference to Target 3x3 matrix.
-Bradford is set as default
+Bradford is set as the default
    </td>
   </tr>
   <tr>